adjective; tending or able to change frequently or easily: • able to do many different things; versatile: one at home in a wide range of styles.

 In 2016, I earned a Master of Arts in Interdisciplinary Studies from Arizona State University’s New College of Interdisciplinary Arts and Sciences.
 My academic focus was Videography, Global Justice, and Ideology.

-Since August, 2016, I have been an Interdisciplinary Studies instructor in the Arizona State University College of Integrative Sciences and Arts (CISA), Faculty of Leadership and Interdisciplinary Studies (FLIS).
+Since August, 2016, I have been an Interdisciplinary Studies instructor in the Arizona State University College of Integrative Sciences and Arts (CISA), Faculty of Leadership and Integrative Studies (FLIS).

 My interdisciplinary-based mixed media work has been exhibited in a variety of venues, including as featured artist for the 2011 and 2012 “Valley of the Sun Juneteenth Day Festival”.
-My freelance writing has appeared in newspapers and other publications, and I am currently working on a compilation of essays about this protean life.
+My freelance writing has appeared in newspapers and other publications.

 My one minute of fame: